4paradigm/OpenMLDBSQLEmulator/README.md

 	b bigint
 );
 ```
-Since the SQL doesn't involve operations on t2, the SQL that create t2 is just a simple create table, while the SQL that create t1 is a create table with index.
+Since the SQL doesn't involve operations on t2, the SQL that creates t2 is just a simple create table, while the SQL that creates t1 is a create table with an index.

 - Example2
 ```